The Level 5 Diploma in Leadership and Management for Residential Childcare: What Registered Managers Need to Know

 Candidates working towards the Level 5 Diploma must provide written confirmation of enrolment, a unit-by-unit learning plan from the awarding body, and evidence of protected study time during the fitness assessment under Regulation 33.

-How Ofsted weighs qualifications against experience
+How does Ofsted weigh qualifications against experience?

 Ofsted treats the Level 5 Diploma requirement and the 2-year residential childcare experience requirement as separate, non-substitutable conditions under Regulation 28 of the Children's Homes (England) Regulations 2015 — neither pillar can compensate for the absence of the other.